BeerOnBeard/assorted-solutions-blog/source/_posts/Become-A-Certificate-Authority-with-Easy-RSA.md

 ## Revoking a Certificate

 Bill's certificate has been compromised and now we need to revoke his certificate to protect our system.
-Easy-RSA makes it... easy...
-(I even groaned for that one).
+Easy-RSA makes it... easy... (even I groaned for that one).
 In our `my-new-ca` directory, execute the following commands.

 ```bash
 ./easyrsa revoke bill
 ./easyrsa gen-crl
 ```

-Now all we have to do is copy the file `pki/crl.pem
+Now all we have to do is copy the file `pki/crl.pem` to our OpenVPN server and restart the system.
+Bill's certificate will no longer be accepted.

 ## Going Further